tuesy/redshift-ruby-tutorial/README.md

 * text => varchar(65535)
 * decimal(precision, scale) => decimal(precision, scale)

 Note that the ID column should be of type "bigint".
-Please see the Redshift documentation for more details.
+The [Redshift documentation](https://aws.amazon.com/documentation/redshift/) has more details.
 Here's how we mapped the "users" table for the sample app.

 ![Screenshot](https://13217-presscdn-0-50-pagely.netdna-ssl.com/code/wp-content/uploads/2015/09/redshift-ruby-tutorial_%E2%80%93_analytics_and_schema_rb_%E2%80%94_redshift-ruby-tutorial_and_3__bash.png)

-You should also note that we did not map all fields.
-You'll want to omit sensitive or irrelevant fields or add fields on an as-needed basis to reduce complexity and costs.
+You should also note that we didn't map all fields.
+You'll want to omit sensitive fields like "password" or add fields on an as-needed basis to reduce complexity and costs.

 ## Part 2: Extracting, Transforming, and Loading (ETL)